mindynd33/sql-portfolio/README.md

 Which countries are Rockbuster customers based in?
 Where are customers with a high lifetime value based?
 Do sales figures vary between geographic regions?
-The data set that contains information about Rockbuster’s film inventory, customers, and payments, among other things.
+This data set contains information about Rockbuster’s film inventory, customers, and payments, among other things.